-Secure Remote Access to an Exchange 2013 Mailbox with UserLock 8
+Secure remote access to an Exchange 2013 mailbox

 Unauthorized access to users’ Exchange 2013 mailbox is a key security concern for many organizations.

-In a previous article (that we advise you to read first), we explained how UserLock 7 can control remote access to Exchange 2010 mailbox through either Outlook Web Access (OWA) or ActiveSync.
+In a previous article (if you haven't already, read that first), we explain how UserLock can control remote access to an Exchange 2010 mailbox through either Outlook Web Access (OWA) or ActiveSync.

-In this article we will outline how UserLock 8 protects access to Exchange 2013 mailbox and offers the control and visibility to Internet Information (IIS) sessions to help stop security breaches.
+In this article, we'll outline how UserLock protects access to Exchange 2013 mailbox and offers the control and visibility to Internet Information (IIS) sessions to help stop security breaches.

-Deploy the IIS Agent to monitor & audit mailbox access
+Deploy the IIS agent to monitor and audit mailbox access

-The UserLock HttpModule is a new agent to control IIS sessions.
-The main goal of this new agent is to improve the overall compatibility with most web applications.
+The UserLock HttpModule is an agent to control IIS sessions (from UserLock version 8 onwards).
+The main goal of this agent is to improve the overall compatibility with most web applications.
 With Exchange 2013 we get a better result with the HttpModule so we will continue our demonstration with this.

 Next, switch to the IIS management console on the server VES2.
 At the root of the server we open the Modules.